 External Hard Drive

-Finally, if you are not already doing so, I would recommend backing up your work to an external hard drive such as this one:
+Finally, if you are not already doing so, I would recommend backing up your work to an external hard drive.

 Happy researching!